edwinw6/homey-meural/README.md

 # Meural

-Add support for the Netgear Meural digital art frame.
+Add support for the Netgear Meural digital art frame to Homey.